 The plugins/extensions are meant to extend the functionality of the core features available in a CMS.

-The more the merrier – right?
-The extensions will basically help you save a lot of time with adding extra functionalities to your website.
+The more, the merrier—right?
+The extensions will basically help you save a lot of time by adding extra functionalities to your website.

-Not just that but the website design does matter as well.
-So, you need to make sure that the CMS you’re choosing offerings enough design template/theme choices so that you can customize the look and feel of your website.
+Not just that, but the website design does matter as well.
+So, you need to make sure that the CMS you’re choosing offers enough design template/theme choices so that you can customize the look and feel of your website.

 You can utilize the official marketplaces for the respective CMS’ or simply take a look at Envato’s marketplace (Themeforest / Codecanyon) for premium 3rd party themes/plugins.